compBiophyMete/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-This repository encompasses four sample data analytics projects that showcase my skills in web scraping, data analysis, and data visualization.
+This repository encompasses four sample data analytics projects showcasing my data manipulation, cleaning, extraction, analysis, and visualization skills.

+Python was leveraged the Project-1, 2, and 3 to analyze datasets.

+IBM Cognos was used to prepare a dashboard for Project-4.

-Project-1,2, and 3 were conducted using Python, whereas SQL was leveraged in project-5 and 6.
+SQL was utilized in Project-5 & 6.

+SQL was utilized to extract data in Project-7, and subsequently, two dashboards were prepared in Tableau.